AntonioRedondo/antonioredondo.com/README.md

     $ npm i
     $ gulp

-And the default Gulp task will run.
-This task lints, builds and deploys the app to the `dist` folder every time there is a change to a source file.
+and the default Gulp task will run.
+This task lints, builds and deploys the app to the `docs` folder every time there is a change to a source file.

 The available Gulp tasks are:
  - `gulp`: default Gulp task.
 Lints, builds and deploy the app by watching source files.
-It actually execute the `lint` and `build` below Gulp tasks.
+It just executes the `lint` and `build` below Gulp tasks.
  - `gulp lint`: lints source files.
- - `gulp build`: builds and deploys the project onto the `dist` folder.
+ - `gulp build`: builds and deploys the project onto the `docs` folder.
- - `gulp min`: builds and deploys the inlined and minimised version of the project onto the `dist` folder.
+ - `gulp min`: builds and deploys the inlined and minimised version of the project onto the `docs` folder.
 This is what is actually deployed on [antonioredondo.com](http://antonioredondo.com).

  ## Hosting

  The whole website is hosted on [GitHub Pages](https://pages.github.com/).
 GitHub Pages allows very good free hosting conditions, with a [generous storage and bandwidth limit](https://help.github.com/articles/what-is-github-pages/#usage-limits) and the possibility of [using your own DNS domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
-So the [`docs`](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/docs) folder is actually the final distributable page that is delivered when visiting [antonioredondo.com](http://antonioredondo.com).
+The [`docs`](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/docs) folder is the final distributable page that is delivered when visiting [antonioredondo.com](http://antonioredondo.com).